MicrosoftDocs/Contribute/Contribute/dotnet-contribute.md

 -or-

 You can also choose from existing issues for which community contributions are welcome.
-[Projects for .NET Community contributors](https://github.com/dotnet/docs/projects/35) lists many of the work items that are available for community contributors.
+[Projects for .NET Community contributors](https://github.com/dotnet/docs/projects/35) lists many of the issues that are available for community contributors.
 Depending on your interests and level of commitment, you can choose from issues in the following categories:

 - **Maintenance**.
 This category includes fairly simple contributions, such as fixing broken or incorrect links, adding missing code examples, or addressing limited content issues.
 In some cases, these issues may concern large numbers of files.
 In that case, you should let us know what you'd like to work on before you begin.
+Add a comment on the issue to tell us that you are working on it.

 - **Content updates**.
 Given the enormity of the doc set, content easily becomes outdated and requires revision.
 In addition, for a variety of reason, some content has been duplicated or even triplicated.
 Updating content involves making sure that individual topics are current or revising content in a feature area to eliminate duplication and ensure that all unique content is preserved in the smaller documentation set.

 - **New content authoring**.
 If you're interested in authoring your own topic, these issues list topics that we know we'd like to add to our doc set.
 Let us know before you begin working on a topic, though.
 If you're interested in writing a topic that isn't listed here, open an issue.

 You can also look at our [open issues](https://github.com/dotnet/docs/issues) list and volunteer to work on the ones you're interested in.
-We use the [up-for-grabs](https://github.com/dotnet/docs/labels/up-for-grabs) label to tag issues open for contribution.
+We use the [up-for-grabs](https://github.com/dotnet/docs/labels/up-for-grabs) label to tag issues identified for community contribution.
+These usually require minimal context and are well-suited for first issues.
+We encourage experienced contributors in our community to look at any issues of interest.
+When you find one, add a comment to ask if it's open.

+Once you've picked a task to work on, follow the [get started](get-started-setup-github.md) guide to create a GitHub account and setup your environment.

-**Step 2:** Fork the `/dotnet/docs`, `dotnet/samples` or `dotnet/dotnet-api-docs` repos as needed and create a branch for your changes.
+**Step 2:** Fork the `/dotnet/docs`, `dotnet/samples`, `dotnet/dotnet-api-docs`, `dotnet/roslyn-api-docs`, or `dotnet/ml-api-docs` repos as needed and create a branch for your changes.

-For small changes, see the instructions on editing in GitHub on the [home page](index.md) of the contributor guide.
+For small changes, see the instructions on editing in GitHub on the [home page](index.md#quick-edits-to-existing-documents) of the contributor guide.

 **Step 3:** Make the changes on this new branch.

 If it's a new topic, you can use this [template file](dotnet-style-guide.md) as your starting point.
 It contains the writing guidelines and also explains the metadata required for each article, such as author information.

 Navigate to the folder that corresponds to the TOC location determined for your article in step 1.
 That folder contains the Markdown files for all articles in that section.
 If necessary, create a new folder to place the files for your content.
 The main article for that section is called *index.md*.
 For images and other static resources, create a subfolder called **media** inside the folder that contains your article, if it doesn't already exist.
 Inside the **media** folder, create a subfolder with the article name (except for the index file).
-Include larger samples in the *samples* folder under the root of the repo.
+Sample code should be in the `dotnet/samples` repo, as described in the section on [samples](#contributing-to-samples).

 Be sure to follow the proper Markdown syntax.
 For examples of common , see the [template and markdown cheatsheet](dotnet-style-guide.md).